Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

 \subsection{Qualitative Analysis of Self-Attention Scores}

 In the previous section, we experimentally observed that the \transformer model was able to suppress the influence of an observation for classification-irrelevant observations, \eg clouds.
-Here, we concentrate on the self-attention mechanism (\cf \cref{sec:self-attention}) that was implemented in the \transformer model and analyse the attention scores on the example of the cornfield parcels from the previous experiment in shown in \cref{fig:backprop:corn}.
+Here, we concentrate on the self-attention mechanism \\ (\cf \cref{sec:self-attention}) that was implemented in the \transformer model and analyze the attention scores on the example of the cornfield parcels from the previous experiment, as shown in \cref{fig:backprop:corn}.

-The \transformer models realize multi-headed self-attention as multiple attention mechanisms in parallel.
+The \transformer models realize multiheaded self-attention as multiple attention mechanisms in parallel.
 To recall, every self-attention mechanism calculates an attention matrix $\M{A} \in [0,1]^{T \times T}$ using the softmax operation following \cref{eq:attention}.
 These attention scores define the influence of an input time feature on a higher-level output time feature.
 We visualize the values of this matrix in \cref{fig:attn:h1matrix,fig:attn:h2matrix} for three attention heads from the first self-attention layer (of three).
 This matrix can be seen as an adjacency matrix between input nodes and output nodes.
 In \cref{fig:attn:h1graph,fig:attn:h2graph}, we alternatively show the same matrix as bipartite graphs.
 The former matrix elements are now shown as weighted directed edges between input and output nodes.
 The strength of the attention is indicated by the opacity of the edge.
 Above the attention graph, we show the input time series of the example as a reference to allow for visual interpretation of the time instances.
 Here, the attention scores are drawn as vertical lines corresponding to the values in $\M{A}$.